fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 * :doc:`frontend/technical` displays detailed information and is only accesible with a password.
 It can display data for any selected location from the country to the individual clinic, and includes pages showing demographics, disease distributions, geographical distributions and epi-curves.

-* **The Reports** component generates neat detailed summaries of the data in the system that can be shared publicly with other people.
+* :doc:`frontend/reports` generates neat detailed summaries of the data in the system that can be shared publicly with other people.
 Weekly reports can be generated for user's desired time period and location.

 * :doc:`frontend/messaging` (or Notifications service) subscribes users to receive email and sms updates of system alerts and reports.
 The messages are sent by our purpose built Meerkat Hermes module, controlled through a secured REST API.